Ananthasai5/SpaceX_Launches_App/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-# SpaceX Launch Program

-This app is developed by Pavan Kumar using the following:

-## Technology used: ReactJs
-## used Typescript
-## Styles: used scss for styling the components
-## Design Structure: Atomic Design Structure
-## State Management: Redux (state management library)
-## Middleware: Redux saga
-## Api client: Axios
-## Domain Driven Implementation: used Models and Repositories to maintain the business logic in the application
-## All the components are functional components and uses react hooks.
-## Server side rendering using babel and webpack configuration